-The Fischer Institute (FI), located in the Fels Student Center, partners with faculty and student groups, academic programs, administrative offices on campus to offer outside-the-classroom experiences on and off campus.
+The Fischer Institute partners with faculty and student groups, academic programs, administrative offices on campus to offer outside-the-classroom experiences on and off campus.
 Exploring social, economic, political, and cultural issues extends student learning.
 Opportunities for student leadership and collaboration with faculty are promoted through Fischer as over 80% of our events involve cross-discipline partnerships.